 Find out more about residential services provided by the City of Eatonton and its partner agencies.

-Search for council documents including agendas and minutes from official meetings.
+Search for council documents including agendas, information packets, and minutes from official meetings.

 View press releases, news, and other announcements from the City of Eatonton.